-- Instant (Instant Cast): GCD Spells that do not have a cast bar. oGCD (Off Global Cooldown): Abilities that don’t share the 2.5s base recast time and therefore can be used while GCD spells are on cooldown.
+- Instant (Instant Cast): GCD Spells that do not have a cast bar. oGCD (Off Global Cooldown): Abilities that do not share the 2.5s base recast time and therefore can be used while GCD spells are on cooldown.

 - Weaving: Using oGCDs in between GCDs.
 To avoid delaying your GCD, you can safely weave two oGCDs after an instant cast GCD that isn’t a Eukrasian spell, or one oGCD after Dosis, Pneuma and your various Eukrasian spells.